hazelcode/lezah/README.md

 ## Translation Notice
 The content of the datapack is 100% translated into English, but only limited to that.

-The repository, the web page, the PMC entry, and most of the README document (except for this notice) are in Spanish.
+The repository, the web page, the datapack entry, and most of the README document (except for this notice) are in Spanish.

 If you don't know Spanish, I recommend enabling the automatic translation option in your browser.
 I have already tried the automatic translation and the translations are not bad at all.